neondatabase/website/content/docs/guides/branching-intro.md

 ## Point-in-time restore

-Instantly recover lost data or track down issues with point-in-time branches.
+Create a branch from the past to recover lost data or track down issues.

 <DetailIconCards>